Educating professional groups about recovery

-Transition to Care Coordination : a 2 day training program
+Transition to Support Facilitation: a two-day training program

-This 2-day training focuses on the role of the care coordinator and how it differs from and compliments that of similar roles such as a community mental health practitioner or a case manager.
+This two-day training focuses on the role of the care coordinator and how it differs from and complements that of similar roles such as a community mental health practitioner or a case manager.
 It will highlight the differentiating skills, knowledge and approaches needed to effectively navigate for better outcomes for clients.

 For more information, click here for a more detailed description of the training, details of the next session being offered, and a registration form.

-Mental Health Peer Work: a 5 day training course
+Mental Health Peer Work: a five-day training course

-This course has been developed for people with a lived experience of mental ill health and recovery so they can provide peer support, and undertake peer work roles.
-For more information contact email@example.com or call 1300 286 463
+This course has been developed for people with a lived experience of mental ill-health and recovery so they can provide peer support, and undertake peer work roles.
+Click here for a more detailed description of the training.

 Advance statements allow people to record their treatment preferences in case they become unwell and need compulsory mental health treatment.
 This also applies to people with mental illness who are not compulsory patients.
 Advance statements are also relevant to any person accessing public or private mental health services.
 Their expressed preferences would be considered at a time when they are unwell.

 The mental health advance statement training package has been developed to improve both the knowledge and application of the use of advance statements in mental health services.
 Click here for more information about the advance statement training facilitators manual.

 Mind Australia staff regularly speak to a range of community groups about issues related to the work of Mind specifically, and mental health generally, including: